ostinelli/apnotic/README.md

 2. Right click and choose `Export 2 items…`.
 3. Choose the p12 format from the drop down and name it `cert.p12`.

-Now covert the p12 file to a pem file (this step is optional because Apnotic natively supports p12 files):
+Optionally, you may covert the p12 file to a pem file (this step is optional because Apnotic natively supports p12 files):
 ```
 $ openssl pkcs12 -in cert.p12 -out apple_push_notification_production.pem -nodes -clcerts
 ```